Figma MCP to Frontend

 The pipeline is driven by two distinct Figma sources: a Design System file and a Screen file.

 The Design System Figma file defines tokens, components, variants, and usage guidelines.
-MCP reads this file and generates a structured set of .md specifications — design-system.md at the top, foundations/ (color, typography, spacing), and components/.
+Claude Code calls get_design_context to read it and generate a structured set of .md specifications — design-system.md at the top, foundations/ (color, typography, spacing), and components/.
+Token values come from get_variable_defs, which returns the variables and styles bound to the current selection.

 The Screen Figma file represents real product screens composed using the Design System.
-MCP derives patterns/ and templates/ from it — how screens combine DS components into layouts and flows.
+The same tools derive patterns/ and templates/ from it — how screens combine DS components into layouts and flows.

 Screen specs reference the DS — they don't override it.
 The DS definitions always win.

-During code generation, MCP reads the Screen Figma and maps each node to the corresponding DS definitions.
+During code generation, Claude Code reads the Screen Figma and maps each node to the corresponding DS definitions.
+What keeps the output from being a pile of divs is Code Connect — a contract that binds a Figma node to the real component in your library, so generated code mirrors your components instead of reinventing them.
+You author that mapping through the CLI or, now, an in-app mapping UI.
 Figma variables map to DS tokens, so generated components use the same values as the spec.

 The original 4-layer structure (Base → Semantic → Component → Tailwind) had three structural problems: no State layer for interaction/status tokens, Component tokens overloaded with state responsibility, and Tailwind appearing too early as a design layer rather than a rendering layer.